fraudrankr/api-docs/source/index.md

 The Fraudrankr REST API supports 3 different resources (events).

-A message sent to our API corresponds to an user event (transaction, label and custom event) on your service.
+A message sent to our API corresponds to a user event (transaction, label and custom event) on your service.

 Base URL: `https://c.fraudrankr.com/`